Model-Twin Randomization (MoTR) for Estimating the Recurring Individual Treatment Effect: Estimation Methods

-But this procedure also works for estimating $E \big( Y^x \big)$ {\sl even if $X$ is not randomized}!
-This surprising result is the key insight underlying the well-established method known as the {\sl g-formula} or {\sl g-computation formula}, also known as direct standardization, stratification, regression adjustment, and the back-door adjustment formula \cite{1986_robins, 1995_pearl_robins, 2004_lunceford_davidian, 2006-hernan-robins, 2009_robins_hernan, 2009_pearl, 2014_morgan_winship}.
-The g-formula is simply the equivalence of the last two lines of equation \eqref{eqn:gformula}.
-Intuitively, it states that if we have observed all confounders and know the outcome mechanism, then we can correctly estimate the ATE by replicating the probability conditions for the corresponding hypothetical RCT.
+The g-formula approach is particularly appealing for two reasons.
+It requires fitting an outcome model---an extremely common and often default practice in both statistics and machine learning; explicitly in the former.
+The approach is also experimentally intuitive: If we have observed all confounders and know the outcome mechanism, then we can correctly estimate the ATE by replicating the probability conditions of a corresponding hypothetical RCT.